This post contains affiliate links.

 However, sometimes pasta accidentally gets left out overnight, so how can you decide if it is still safe to eat?
 If the temperature was 55 degrees Fahrenheit, or twelve degrees Celsius, then the pasta will be safe if it was left out for five hours.

 However, if the pasta was left out for longer than the recommended five hours, then it should be thrown away immediately.
 If the temperature was warmer than the recommended 55 degrees Fahrenheit or twelve degrees Celsius, then it should only be left out for a maximum of two hours.

 Pasta can be stored in the refrigerator for up to five days, however, this is only under optimal settings.
 Pasta can quickly start to spoil if it has been left out overnight, and the risks that come along with eating pasta should not be taken lightly.
 If your pasta has been left out overnight in a warm environment, then throw it away.

 If the cooked pasta is left out for longer than five hours or at a high temperature, then it should not be eaten.
 Eating this pasta could be dangerous and cause adverse health problems.
 Pasta that is left out overnight should be avoided, as it could be extremely dangerous.

 Left Out Pasta – What You Need to Know

-- If the pasta you left out for hours has been mixed with sauce, dairy, or meat, it is unsafe to eat.
-Moisture and animal by-products tend to spoil faster than other foods.
+If the pasta you left out for hours has been mixed with sauce, dairy, or meat, it may be unsafe to eat.
+Moisture and animal products tend to spoil faster than other foods.
 For example, if you used spaghetti sauce with beef in it, the ground beef will usually spoil faster than the pasta.
 I wrote this article about when it’s no longer safe to eat ground beef that you may find helpful.

-- You can get sick off of pasta, so it’s better not to risk it.
+You can get sick from eating spoiled pasta, so it’s better not to risk it.
 Throw it away and make new pasta if you want it badly.
 You’ll save yourself in the long run.